Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Preliminaries

-Central to the success of LDPC code has been their efficient belief-propagation (BP) decoding algorithm.
-A general description of the algorithm is available e.g.~\cite[Algorithm 2]{DavidGadiExpander}.
-In the special case of transmission over the BEC, the algorithm has a simple equivalent formulation~\cite{Luby_Irregular}, provided below.
-The input to the algorithm is the channel output vector $\by = [y_1,...,y_n]$ and the output is a vector $\byBP$ of decisions (estimates) for the various bits.
-In the description below we make use of notation which was introduced in Sec.~\ref{sec:Notation_Erasures}.
+We now provide the details of LDPC codes' BP algorithm, specialized for case of transmission over the BEC~\cite{Luby_Irregular}.
+The input to the algorithm is the channel output vector $\by \in \{0,1,\Erasure\}^n$ and the algorithm's output is a vector $\byBP \in \{0,1,\Erasure\}^n$ of decisions (estimates) for the various bits.
+Our analysis also includes cases where many of the components $\{\yBP{i}\}$ remain erasures, indicating that the algorithm was unable to decode the corresponding transmitted bits.
+Such scenarios correspond to partial decodings of the transmitted codeword.

-Note that the right hand side of~\eqref{eq:Final_Iteration} may potentially be an erasure.
-In some formulations of the BP algorithm, $\yBP{i}$ is randomly set to 0 or 1 whenever this happens.
-In this paper, however, we allow $\yBP{i}$ to remain an erasure.
-As noted in Sec.~\ref{sec:Main_Contribution}, our analysis will include cases where many of the components of $\byBP$ remain erasures, amounting to an incomplete decoding of the transmitted codeword.
+The algorithm relies on the Tanner graph, as defined above.
+We make use of notation which was introduced in Sec.~\ref{sec:Notation_Erasures}.

+We define the estimation error vector, denoted $\beBP$, as the erasure indicator vector $\beBP = I_\Erasure(\byBP)$ (see~\eqref{eq:erasure_indicator}).
+By the definition of BP above and the transition probabilities of the BEC (Sec.~\ref{sec:BIAWGN and BEC}), whenever BP outputs a non-erasure symbol (0 or 1), it is guaranteed to be correct.
+Thus, the following holds.